 I lost my older sister to depression on the 15th of December 2018.
 I’ve felt so many different emotions since then but sadness and pain are the most distinguished feelings for me.
 I haven’t been able to write up any blog posts from scratch because my creativity plummeted.
 Today, after nearly 4 months of her passing I’m finally able to blog again.

 My sister was a real fashionista!
 She indulged in the finer things in life; clothes, food, experiences; those were always top notch for her.
 She didn’t have room for compromise, for her it was all about quality.
 I can safely let you in on the secret that most people didn’t know; I wanted to be just like her, I completely admired her!
 I experienced all my dazzling firsts with her.
-My first movie, coffee date, restaurant experience even my first alcoholic beverage was courtesy of!
+My first movie, coffee date, restaurant experience even my first alcoholic beverage was courtesy of her!
 Her reason for letting me drink alcohol when I turned 18 was so that when I attended parties I wouldn’t pass out after having just one drink (as if my dad ever let me attend any parties at all) Minus giving me a kick start to being an alcoholic at some point in my life she also gave me wonderful tips on personal care which I still use to this day and intend to pass on to my daughter.

 “No flowers for me.”